FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Sources: OpenView 2024, First Round Capital founder surveys, ProfitWell benchmarks (2023–2024).

-The pattern is clear: channels that take longer to build (SEO, community) produce the cheapest customers.
+The pattern is clear: channels that take longer to build (SEO, community) produce the cheapest customers and pull your average CAC down over time.
 Channels that deliver instant results (paid search, outbound) cost more per customer.

-For a deeper breakdown of which B2B SaaS marketing channels work best at each stage, the marketing playbook covers channel selection in detail.
+For a deeper breakdown of which B2B SaaS marketing channels deliver the lowest average CAC at each stage, the marketing playbook covers channel selection in detail.

 What is a good CAC payback period?

-CAC alone doesn’t tell you much.
-A €500 CAC is meaningless without knowing how long it takes to earn that money back.
+The average CAC alone doesn’t tell you much.
+A €500 average CAC is meaningless without knowing how long it takes to earn that money back.

 CAC Payback Period = CAC / (Monthly ARPU × Gross Margin)